 Walt Disney World to St. Augustine

 We had decided to venture over to St. Augustine for two days during our last Disney vacation.
 Since we had rented a car and wanted to save a little money we stayed in Disney Springs during the early part of our trip and at Coronado Springs during the latter part of our trip.
 Both hotels got us Disney perks but together cost less than just staying at one resort for both halves of our trip.
-Nervous about how that works when you’re renting a car, or using the magical express?
-Check out our Disney resort hopping post.
+Check out our Disney resort hopping post for ideas on where to stay.

 How far is Orlando from St. Augustine?